 This case involved a tenant in Towson who was breeding pit bulls.
 The CSA found that Baltimore County Circuit Court Judge Timothy J. Martin erred in granting the landlord summary judgment.
-Especially assigned Montgomery County Circuit Court Judge Ronald B. Rubin wrote a 7 page dissent.
+Especially assigned Montgomery County Circuit Court Judge Ronald B. Rubin wrote a 7-page dissent.
 Ultimately, I think the Court of Appeals will see this one.

 The court went through two leading Maryland dog bite cases involving dogs named Trouble and Rampage.
 I would think everyone would have notice of propensity with dogs with these names.
 When I’m nearing a pit bull named Rampage, I’m thinking it’s a matter of time before I feel the first bite.

-You can probably guess why Plaintiffs’ lawyers were focusing on the landlords.
+You can probably guess why the Plaintiffs’ lawyers were focusing on the landlords.
 State Farm apparently had coverage for the landlords (a married couple); the tenants who were breeding the dogs filed for bankruptcy protection and their debt was discharged.

 There is also an interesting spoilation of evidence issue in this case.
-Normally, I try to break down cases of interest to Maryland personal injury lawyers but the majority opinion is 41 pages.
+Normally, I try to break down cases of interest to Maryland personal injury lawyers, but the majority opinion is 41 pages.
 I will pretend that I will summarize it fully later in the week.
 In the meantime, you can read it here.